-UPDATE: Owing to the evolving situation regarding travel and COVID-19, CIRN3 has been POSTPONED until 4th-5th September 2020.
+UPDATE: Owing to the evolving situation regarding travel and COVID-19, CIRN3 has been POSTPONED until (provisionally) 19-20 March 2021.

-The organising committee for CIRN3 are pleased to present the programme of events for out conference at St Petersburg State University.
+The organising committee for CIRN3 are pleased to present the programme of events for our conference at St Petersburg State University.
 The conference book of abstracts can be found here .

 N.B.: The programme is provisional and subject to change prior to the rescheduled event.

 The list of papers and presenters are as follows: